xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

       The difference is, instead of directly connecting to the monitor, the dGPU transfers the rendered image to iGPU, which in turn sends them to the monitor.

-      This is called the MUXless scheme of NVIDIA Optimus.
+      It is called the MUXless scheme of NVIDIA Optimus.

       - Pros:
         - Saves battery juice (dGPU turns off when not needed)